arvindmohan/NeuralPDE_Interpretability/README.md

 Welcome!

+This is a companion repo for the paper What You See is Not What You Get: Neural Partial Differential Equations and The Illusion of Learning: https://arxiv.org/abs/2411.15101 which has been submitted for peer review.
-This paper investigates two cases: Burgers equation and gKdV.
+The paper investigates two cases: Burgers equation and gKdV.
 Each equation has 2 experiments.
 This repo provides the codes to train, perform inference on trained models, and perform plotting + analysis of the results.

+###Please note### The training codes here were deployed on HPC and took a few hours, so it will take many hours on a laptop.

 Burgers:
 A single README.md file inside that dir provides instructions.
+The inference datasets are too big to include in this repo, so they can be found in this FigShare link: https://figshare.com/s/854d5dc6a515ac1ce5ba Download them and place them in the appropriate folder (Expt 1 or Expt 2) and the codes should work out of the box.

 gKdV:
 There is a README.md file inside each dir (Expt1 and Expt2) with detailed instructions on how to run the codes.

-Please note that the training codes here were deployed on HPC and took a few hours, so it will take many hours on a laptop.

 Software Install:
 The repo uses Julia language and Python.